 In order to successfully incorporate an SRL company in the country, you’ll need at least two shareholders and one director of any nationality.
 A company secretary is not required by law, but appointing one is advisable.
 Unlike in some markets, you do not need to travel into the country to complete the incorporation process, meaning you can set up and recruit staff from wherever you may be in the world.
 This is particularly attractive to CEOs and investors who want to expand into multiple markets in quick succession, saving you some time and money.

 Because Bolivia is in close proximity to other Latin American markets such as Peru, Chile, Paraguay and Brazil, company incorporation enables access into multiple LATAM markets for trading, and all four countries can be easily accessed by road or through air, with daily flights from one of the country’s many airports, such as El Alto International Airport.

 Once you have incorporated your company, you’ll be able to apply for a corporate business account and begin trading freely in the market.
 Working with a Bolivian accountant can make reporting profit and loss – and paying the country’s 25% corporate tax – much easier.
 Make the investment in a bookkeeper and you’ll be able to operate stress-free in the market.

-Biz Latin Hub offers a range of back office and secretarial services designed for international entrepreneurs looking to expand into a new Latin American market.
+Biz Latin Hub offers, a global law firm with a local perspective offers a range of back office and secretarial services designed for international entrepreneurs looking to expand into a new Latin American market.
 From recruitment and due diligence to company incorporation and commercial representation, you can depend on the team.
 Contact us on [email protected] today, and we’ll get back to you with a personalized strategy that can unlock new commercial opportunities for your firm in Bolivia.